-My broad research interests are in American and comparative politics, public law, cyber-security and political methodology.
-I specialize in the analysis of political institutions and legal evolution.
-My book about agenda setting on the Supreme Court of the United States was published in 2014 with Palgrave-MacMillan and my book about sexual minority rights in a comparative perspective was published with SUNY Press in 2017.
+My broad research interests are in Comparative and American Politics, Politics of Sexuality and Gender, Judicial politics, pandemics and politics, and Cyber Security.
+My scholarship has appeared in over 35 peer reviewed publications such as Regulation & Governance, Political Behavior, World Development, Demography, Public Administration, Journal of Public Policy, Comparative Political Studies, The Law & Society Review, Journal of Empirical Legal Studies, Political Studies, Judicature, and the Justice System Journal, among others.
+My third scholarly book was published with Cambridge in 2019 and focused on the Production of Reproductive Rights.
+My book about agenda setting on the Supreme Court of the United States was published in 2014 with Palgrave-MacMillan and my book about sexual minority rights in a comparative perspective was published with SUNY Press in 2016.
 My popular nonfiction book about Israeli parents in America was published in Hebrew in 2010 and was broadly covered by the media.
-My scholarship has appeared in publications such as Comparative Political Studies, The Law & Society Review, Public Administration, Demography, Regulation & Governance, Journal of Empirical Legal Studies,Political Studies, Judicature, and the Justice System Journal.